ragavsathis/python_learnings/README.md

-# python_subprocess_ex
+# python_learnings
-This project is to check the different options/possibilities in subprocess moudule in python
+This project is to understand different concepts in python and also add new module which has been tried out